stratis-storage/stratis-docs/content/stratis-rootfs.md

 by starting stratisd-min and running the necessary commands using stratis-min.
 This will make rescuing systems that do not boot significantly easier moving forward.

+### Scope of dracut modules and systemd service files
+While our dracut modules and systemd service files are meant to work for almost all users, they may not meet the requirements of everyone using them.
+We encourage those with more advanced configurations to design their own configurations and reach out for guidance as needed.
+Our configuration is also meant as a template that you can build on!

 ### Conclusion
 While this took quite a bit of effort to put all of the pieces together, the Linux boot utilities had all of the features we needed to accomplish this.
 We're excited